marouenbg/ACHR.cu/paper/paper.md

 The generation of warmup points is a time-consuming process and requires the use of more than one core in parallel.
 The distribution of the points to generate among the c cores of the computer is often performed through static balancing with each core getting p/c points to generate.
 Nevertheless, the formulation of the problem induces a significant imbalance in the distribution of work, meaning that the workers will not converge at the same time thereby slowing down the overall process.
 I showed previously that FVA is imbalanced, especially with metabolism-expression models [@guebila2018dynamic].
 The generation of warmup points through random c vectors of objective coefficients is yet another factor to favor the imbalance between the parallel workers.

-To address the imbalance between the workers, dynamic loading balancing as implemented through the OpenMP parallel library in C [@dagum1998openmp] allows assigning fewer points to workers that required more time to solve previous chunks.
+To address the imbalance between the workers, dynamic loading balancing as implemented through the OpenMP parallel library in C [@dagum1998openmp] allows assigning fewer points to workers that required more time to solve previous chunks of reactions.
 In the end, the workers converge at the same time.

 The speedup of the generation of warmup points using the hybrid MPI/OpenMP implementation (CreateWarmupVF) over the MATLAB version (CreateWarmupMATLAB) was substantial
 (up to 50x in some cases) [@guebila2018dynamic] and showed the power of dynamic load balancing in imbalanced metabolic models.
 Using the generated warmup points, the uniform sampling process can start to explore the solution space.